 How Can Constipation Cause Back Pain?

 The constipation lower back pain is caused by the obstruction in the intestines.
 When there is a blockage, “defecation is painful or halted”.
 The “traffic jam” becomes worsened, creating more pressure on the lumbar region, and increasing pain as the impaction continues.
 The opposite relationship between constipation and back pain is also true.
 A patient with back pain can develop constipation as a result of the lower back muscles spasms.
 These spasms “interfere with the autonomic nerves responsible for the intestinal action that cause bowel movements”.
+Constipation back pain that is experienced when patients attempt to alleviate their bowels might also be a deterrent, continuing the cycle of constipation.
 Furthermore, using medications to treat back pain can also cause problems.
 Many of the prescription medications for pain relief, including antidepressants and opioids, “can cause constipation”.3 A slipped disc can lead to “chronic lower back pain”, which is irritated by sitting and bending.
 Straining on the toilet “with a bent seated position…creates the maximum pressure on the intervertebral discs”.
 This leads to nerve irritation and more back pain.
 Reaching for pain medication worsens the situation, and “can cause pressure on the pelvic nerves”.4

 Lifestyle changes could help patients eliminate constipation.
 One option is to take in more water.
 Dehydration makes this disorder worse.
 Fiber, such as from vegetables and fruits, can also help with digestive problems.
-Patients should not be sedentary: “motion keeping things moving”.
+Patients should not be sedentary, as motion keeps things moving.
 Some may consider chiropractic adjustments, massage, acupuncture, or colon irrigation, but laxatives should be avoided.
-Another option is trying a “body cleanse” to eliminate toxins.5 Caffeine is dehydrating, and dairy products may be causing an issue.
+Another option is trying a “body cleanse” to eliminate toxins.5 Caffeine is dehydrating, and dairy products may be causing an issue, especially in those who experience constipation from their lactose intolerance.
 It is crucial to “go to the bathroom when you feel the urge” and to drink up to two quarts of water a day.
 For some patients, eating bran cereal or prunes may help, and warm liquids could also be beneficial.
 Fiber can also be found in legumes and whole-grain bread.
 Doctors may recommend a stool softener, but laxatives are not recommended for long periods of time since they can worsen the condition.
 If a patient has “sudden constipation with abdominal pain or cramping” and cannot pass any stool or even gas, it is important to call a doctor.
 If constipation is a new problem or has lasted over two weeks, if there is blood in the stool, if a patient has unexpected weight loss, if the bowel movements lead to severe pain, or if the stools are “pencil-thin”, then it is time to call a doctor.6

 Chiropractic and Massage